Русский

 Treatment of allergy to cold, first of all, consists of preventing further contact of the patient with cold (warm clothing in winter, bathing in warm water, avoiding cold food and drinks).
 In winter, especially on windy days, before leaving the house, any fatty cream should be generously applied to exposed skin.

-Treatment of allergies to cold and ways to relieve symptoms of the disease It is important to limit the patient's skin contact with cold
+It is important to limit the patient's skin contact with cold

 In the complex treatment of cold allergies, antihistamines, multivitamin preparations, as well as drugs that improve microcirculatory circulation and trophic processes are used.
 In addition, identified concomitant diseases are treated.